Sjustein/rp-bitcoin-tool/README.md

 - The data tables will be cleared on startup by default.
 The first run will take between 24 and 48 hours to fill the cache and data tables, but after the first run, the program should finish in under 60 minutes, using its cache.
 However, the actual speed depends on your hardware and the limits set in the code and in the electrum server.
 - After that, the ransomwhe.re dataset will be downloaded and inserted in the 'RansomData' and 'RansomTransactions' tables.
 - This data will be used to fill the 'VictimAddresses' table, containing a list of addresses, related ransom payment transaction id and addition infered metadata (inserted later in the script).
-- After that, all transactions in victim addresses that have less than 50 transactions are looked up and cached.
+- After that, all transactions in victim addresses that have less than 100 transactions are looked up and cached.
 All found transactions are stored in the 'DepositTransactions' table.
 - Then, all addresses and transactions from attacker wallets are looked up, cached and stored in the 'StakeholderOutputs' table.
 - As a final step, additional infered data is added to these tabled.
 This step can be expanded upon easily by updating the script and updating the database.

-**Data accuracy:** If any transactions fail to properly import, their id will be printed in the console.
-Nothing should be printed for the data to be reliable.
-The script is tested to use the blockchaininfo API as a fallback and no transactions should fail to import.
+**Fallback:** The script is tested to use the blockchaininfo API as a fallback and no transactions should fail to import.
-Every failed address or transaction will be printed to the standard output as well.
-Addresses are expected not to properly import if they contain more than the amount of transactions set in the code and the electrum server.